Category: Books

 It looks like a one-way ticket and a backpack packed with hope.

-It feels like walking through a city where no one knows your name—and loving that.
+It feels like walking through a city where no one knows your name.

 Freedom is movement.